hashintel/hash/packages/libs/deer/README.md

 ### Deserializer with Parser

-`deer` currently relies on external tools (notably `serde`) to implement parsing of different formats, which means that we still fail-fast during the parsing of malformed input.
-In the future, `deer` might provide its own parser, which tries to recover from parsing errors and still provide parsing diagnostics.
+`deer` currently relies on external tools (notably `serde`) to implement parsing of different formats, which means that we still fail fast during the parsing of malformed input.
+In the future, `deer` might provide a parser that tries to recover from parse errors and provide meaningful diagnostics.

 <details>
 <summary>What it may look like</summary>